Checho3388/graphql-authz/README.md

 Get Started
 --------

-This package should use with graphql and graphql-middleware.
-To limit access to each graphql resource you can use a casbin policy.
+Limit the access to each GraphQL resource with a policy.
 For example, given this policy for an [RBAC](https://casbin.org/docs/en/rbac) model:

 ```csv
 p, authorized_user, hello, query
 ```

-Validation can be enforced using:
+Authorization can be enforced using:

 ```python3
 import casbin